‘This makes no sense’ — NJ may be illegally collecting fee on overturned DWI law

 As a result, the council deemed the $25 surcharge "nugatory" or invalid.

-But the Christie administration is arguing that the council only overturned the dashcam provision of the law — for the fee, which brings in about $500,000 a year,
+But the Christie administration is arguing that the council only overturned the dashcam provision of the law.

 “The surcharge provision, which was a different part of the law, was not declared to be an unfunded mandate, so it remains on the books and is still being enforced," Assistant Attorney General Stephan Finkel said in an interview last week with New Jersey 101.5.